What Are Dental Onlays?

 How Do Onlays Differ From Inlays?

 Inlays and onlays are considered indirect fillings.
-This means they are made outside of the mouth, similar to a dental crown.
+This means they are made outside the mouth, similar to a dental crown.
 Each is made to fit the particular size and shape of a cavity.
 Inlays and onlays are each used on molars and premolars to repair damage that is too extensive for a traditional filling but not significant enough for a dental crown.
 The primary difference between the two is the part and amount of the tooth they cover.
-Molars and premolars have cusps, slightly raised areas, that are located at the corners and edges of the chewing surface of teeth.
+Molars and premolars have cusps, slightly raised areas located at the corners and edges of the chewing surface of teeth.
 A dental inlay is made to fit within the cusps of a tooth.
 An onlay is made to fit into the biting surface as well as over one or more cusps that have been damaged.

 Is The Procedure Painful?